futuregrid/manual/_sources/mooc.txt

      - This lesson explains you how to use the OpenStack Commandline tools on the FutureGrid cluster called sierra.futuregrid.org.
        For written material, see section :ref:`s-openstack-grizzly`.
+   * - |video-horizon|
+     - 8:30 min
+     - Using OpenStack horizon GUI
+     - This lesson explains you how to use the OpenStack Horizon to access the FutureGrid OpenStack IaaS framework on sierra.futuregrid.org.
+       For written material, see section :ref:`s-openstack-horizon`.

 Exercises
 --------------